marufasumi/FAERS-Safety-Analytics/README.md

 <img src="https://img.shields.io/badge/⚠️%20Disclaimer-B91C1C?style=for-the-badge"/>
 </p>

 This project is intended for portfolio and educational purposes only.
-Predictions generated by the machine learning models should **not** be used for clinical decision-making.
+Model predictions should **not** be used for clinical decision-making.

 ---